1982 Lake Waco murders: Controversy

 Following the convictions of Spence and Deeb, some began to question the substance of the evidence on which the convictions had been based and the methods through which it had been obtained.
-Forensic odontologist Homer Campbell was proven to have made false assessments at around the same time.
+Forensic odontologist Homer Campbell was proven to have made false assessments at around the same time (he identified a corpse as belonging to a young runaway named Melody Cutlip based on dental records; 1 year later Cutlip turned up alive and well.)
 When a blind panel examined the alleged bite marks and a mold of Spence's teeth, two matched them to a Kansas housewife, and the other three could not match them to anyone's teeth.
 Three of the seven people who said Spence confessed later stated that Simons had offered them privileges to secure their testimony, including one that said he had fed her info on what to say.
 Spence's lawyers also discovered an alternate suspect in Terry Harper, a local thug with a history of knife-related offenses.
-Witnesses testified to seeing Harper in the park on the night of the murders, and others claimed he had boasted of committing the murders.
-Also, one of the victims, Kenneth Franks, was later alleged to have been an associate of Harper's in the drug trade.
+Witnesses testified to seeing Harper in the park on the night of the murders, and others claimed he had boasted of committing the murders before they were reported in the press.
+One of the victims, Kenneth Franks, was also later alleged to have been an associate of Harper's in the drug trade.
 When Harper was interviewed by Spence's lawyers, he claimed that he was at home watching Dynasty; records showed that Dynasty did not air that night.
 Brian Pardo, a wealthy Texas businessman, met Spence a few months before his execution and, on becoming convinced of his innocence, launched a campaign to delay his death sentence so that a new trial could be commenced.
 His efforts were unsuccessful, but they brought attention to the case following Spence’s execution.
+Harper would ultimately commit suicide to avoid being arrested for fatally stabbing an elderly man.

+One year after Spence was convicted, his mother was murdered.
+While the local police believed it was a man named Benny Carroll who committed the crime, Truman Simons took charge of the investigation and ultimately convicted two men, Joe Williams and Calvin Washington.
+As in Spence's case, he relied heavily on Homer Campbell.
+In 2001, DNA testing proved that it was in fact Benny Carroll who had committed the murder.

-Bob Herbert wrote a series of articles for The New York Times in 1997, with headlines such as “The Wrong Man” and “The Impossible Crime,” in which he claimed that the case had been “cobbled […] together from the fabricated and often preposterous testimony of inmates who were granted all manner of favors in return.”
+Bob Herbert wrote a series of articles for The New York Times in 1997, with headlines such as "The Wrong Man" and "The Impossible Crime", in which he claimed that the case had been "cobbled [...] together from the fabricated and often preposterous testimony of inmates who were granted all manner of favors in return."